The Math of Work: 10 Tips for Mastering the Scorecard Tool

 Scorecards are intended to be a work in progress.
 Take time to evaluate whether the Scorecard and its specific measurables continue to reflect the criteria necessary to drive the company forward.
 What's missing?
 What's no longer essential?
 Explore ways the Scorecard can work even better, supporting team efforts to work smarter.

 One of the great things about Ninety's Scorecards is that they're cloud-based and stored digitally.
-They contain a visual record of all goals and Measurables so that people can access all data with company-wide transparency.
+They contain a visual record of all goals and measurables so that people can access all data with company-wide transparency.
+This helps you master the Scorecard as part of Stage 3 in the Stages of Development.
+Not sure which Core Competency matters most for your business right now?
+Start with our Stages of Development overview!

-Sign up for a free trial with access to all Ninety.io functions, features and support.
+Ready to help your team focus on what matters?
+Sign up for a free trial with access to all Ninety's functions, features, and support.
 We guarantee that you'll love it.